yosssi/gcss/README.md

 ## Compile from the Command-Line

-## Integrate with a Web Application
+## Integrate with Web Applications